 Michigan State trustees call meeting after Engler comments

-Brian Mosallam told The Associated Press that “the votes are there” to force Engler out at a special board meeting scheduled Thursday at the East Lansing school.

-Mosallam said he understood that board Chairwoman Dianne Byrum has reached out to Engler.
-Both Byrum and Mosallam are Democrats, and Engler is a former Republican governor of Michigan.
+Engler had resisted earlier pressure to resign.
+His sudden reversal tops off a stormy period for the university under Engler and is the second time a Michigan State president left during the Nassar scandal.

-In an editorial board meeting Friday with The Detroit News, Engler said women sexually assaulted by the now-imprisoned Nassar have been in the “spotlight” and are “still enjoying that moment at times, you know, the awards and recognition.”
+The final straw for the university’s Board of Trustees came last week when Engler told The Detroit News that Nassar’s victims had been in the “spotlight” and are “still enjoying that moment at times, you know, the awards and recognition.”

-Nassar, who molested hundreds of girls and women while employed at Michigan State, is now serving a decades-long prison sentence for molesting patients and possessing child pornography.
+Nassar is now serving decades-long prison sentences for sexually assaulting patients and possessing child pornography.

-The AP left messages Thursday seeking comment from Engler, who was hired last February following the January 2018 resignation of president Lou Anna Simon following the Nassar scandal.
+The AP left messages Wednesday seeking comment from Engler, who was hired last February following the resignation of president Lou Anna Simon over the Nassar scandal.
+Board Chairwoman Dianne Byrum said Engler was traveling out of state this week, in part to attend the burial of his father-in-law.

+Brian Mosallam told The Associated Press Wednesday that “the votes are there” to force Engler out at a special board meeting scheduled Thursday at the school in East Lansing.

+Byrum stopped short of confirming that she asked Engler to resign but told the AP “he has a decision to make” because the board is poised to name a new interim leader at Thursday’s meeting.
+Both Byrum and Mosallam are Democrats, and Engler is a former Republican Michigan governor.

 Mosallam, a long-time Engler critic, said Wednesday on Twitter that “JOHN ENGLER’S REIGN OF TERROR IS OVER.”
 His tweet followed a post by Byrum announcing Thursday’s meeting.